George Khoury (music producer)

-George Khoury (July 17, 1909 – January 8, 1998, Lake Charles, Louisiana) was an American pioneer swamp pop and cajun record producer known for co-writing and composing the No. 1 hit song "Sea of Love" by Phil Phillips as well as "Mathilda" by Cookie and the Cupcakes.
+George Khoury (July 17, 1909 – January 8, 1998, Lake Charles, Louisiana) was an American pioneer swamp pop and cajun record producer known for co-writing and composing the No. 1 hit song "Sea of Love" by Phil Phillips as well as "Mathilda" by Cookie and his Cupcakes.

 His swamp pop, cajun and swamp blues recordings made a big impact on American popular culture.
 He recorded Nathan Abshire and the song "Pine Grove Blues".
 Later he would record Lawrence Walker and His Wandering Aces, Elise Deshotel with Dewey Balfa, Harry Choates, Jimmy Newman, and Phil Phillips with the Twilights.

 Biography

 Khoury's birthplace is unknown; however, he was of Lebanese ancestry.
 In 1947, as an owner of a record shop, he noticed a lack of Cajun music being recorded in south Louisiana and decided to open a business to compete with Ed Shuler's Goldband Records and J. D. "Jay" Miller's Fais-Do-Do and Feature labels.
 His base of operations was just around the corner from Shuler's, on Railroad Avenue in Lake Charles.

 A longhorn salesman named Virgil Bozman had travelled to Lake Charles and noticed the music being recorded in the region.
 In the 1940s, Virgel Bozman created a string band that became the studio band for Bill Quinn's Opera label and Gold Star Records label out of Houston, Texas.
 The band would be called the "Oklahoma Tornados" and sometimes feature fiddler Floyd Leblanc.